UNCLASSIFIED (U)

 (9) (U) Firm Resettlement: The firm resettlement bar (INA 208(b)(2)(A)(vi)) does not apply to Form I-730 beneficiaries.

 (10) (U) If a Bar to Asylum Applies: If it is determined that a bar to asylum does apply to a given applicant, the case should just be refused under INA 221(g).
-You must inform the beneficiary in writing that they have not been approved to travel to the United States and that their case is being returned to USCIS for further action.
+Inform the beneficiary in writing that they have not been approved to travel to the United States and that their case is being returned to USCIS for further action.
 You should use the Notice of Ineligibility to Travel and Case Transfer template found in 9 FAM 203.5-17 for this purpose.
 All cases denied travel should be returned via the NVC to the adjudicating USCIS office as a Consular Return using the Consular Return Memorandum in 9 FAM 203.5-17.

 (11) (U) Medical Issues: Although INA 212(a)(1)(A) medical inadmissibilities do not apply to V92 cases, as a matter of good public health policy and since asylum is a discretionary benefit, no V92 beneficiary with a Class A medical condition may be processed for travel to the United States.
 See 9 FAM 203.5-11 on V92 medical exams and treatment, and additional guidance on processing V92 cases with Class A medical conditions.
 As background, 9 FAM 302.2 provides information on medical ineligibilities and Class A and Class B findings.